gpratte/texastoc-v2-react-redux/README.md

 Every hour check the internal version against the deployed version and if they differ force an html reload to pick up the deployed code.

+Had to put an API on the server since attempting to read a _version.json_ file from tomcat proved too difficult (CORS and caching).

 ## step-31-clear-game-cache
 Call the server to clear the game cache when refreshing from home page.